ministryofjustice/hmpps-tier/README.md

 ##### Calculation versioning

-This project uses semver to version the calculation used in calculating the tier score.
-If you make any change to the way the tier score is calculated, you must increment the version
+The calculation used in calculating the tier score is versioned in whole numbers.
+If you make any change to the way the tier score is calculated, you must increment the version.